Ella Fitzgerald: Just One Of Those Things

 Questions about Virtual Cinema?
 Technical issues?
 Check our FAQ page.
 When you watch Virtual Cinema films, you provide direct financial support to Amherst Cinema during our temporary closure.
 Thank you.

-On Monday, July 13 at 7pm, join Amherst Cinema's George Myers for a Facebook Live Q&A with Tom Reney, host of NEPM's Jazz à la Mode.
+On Monday, July 13, Amherst Cinema's George Myers welcomed Tom Reney, host of NEPM's Jazz à la Mode, for a Facebook Live Q&A. Click the above button to watch this discussion!

 Ella Fitzgerald was a 15-year-old street kid when she won a talent contest in 1934 at the Apollo Theatre in Harlem.
 Within months she was a star.
 JUST ONE OF THOSE THINGS follows her extraordinary journey over six decades as her sublime voice transforms the tragedies of her own life and the troubles of her times into joy.